OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Background

 \subsection{Some Terminology}

 As this paper does not exclusively address a computer science audience, we would like to clarify a few relevant terms.
 The \emph{actor model} is a mathematical model for describing concurrent computations, developed by Hewitt~\cite{hewitt1973session}.
-In it, independent actors send and receive messages, which makes it straightforward to model concurrent computations.
-This advantage also transfers to programming languages that are based on it.
-The most prominent language in that niche is Erlang, which is the language in which we have implemented the message-passing infrastructure of OODIDA.
+In it, independent actors send and receive messages, making it straightforward to model concurrent computations.
+The most prominent language related to the actor model is Erlang, in which we have implemented the message-passing infrastructure of OODIDA.
 There is some conceptual confusion surrounding the terms \emph{concurrent} and \emph{parallel}, however.
-While even computer scientists may use them interchangeably, we follow, for instance, Harper~\cite{harper2016practical} and Marlow~\cite{marlow2012parallel}, who view concurrency as the simultaneous execution of nondeterministic computations and parallelism as the simultaneous execution of deterministic computations.

-As we are not going to share Erlang source code artifacts, there is little need to explain syntactic details.
-That being said, we do frequently use the terms \emph{processes} and \emph{process identifiers} (PIDs).
+While even computer scientists may use them interchangeably, we follow, for instance, Harper~\cite{harper2016practical} and Marlow~\cite{marlow2012parallel}, and understand concurrency as the simultaneous execution of nondeterministic computations and parallelism as the simultaneous execution of deterministic computations.
+An example of the former is lock-free garbage collection; one of the latter is matrix multiplication.
+As we are not going to share Erlang source code artifacts, there is no need to explain syntactic details.
+However, we do frequently use the terms \emph{processes} and \emph{process identifiers}~(PIDs).
 Erlang processes communicate with each other by exchanging messages.
-In order to address processes, PIDs are used.
 By knowing the PID of a process, another process is able to send messages to it.
+Incoming messages are stored in a process mailbox and handled in the order they arrive in.